danmons/mame_raspberrypi_cross_compile/README.md

 ## Install and use

-* Requires an "APT" based distro, or APT/dpkg tools to exist in the system.
+* Requires an "APT" based Linux distro, or APT/dpkg tools to exist in the system.
 * This is tested and working on Ubuntu 20.04 LTS, but probably works on Debian/Mint/Pop_OS/etc.  Create an issue if you find one that doesn't.
 * Clone the project:
 ```